 How long is Outback bloomin Onion Good For?

-To prolong the shelf life of bloomin onion, simply put them in a glass container well-lined with a paper towel to absorb excess oil.
+Outback bloomin onion can remain fresh in the refrigerator for up to 3-4 days if stored well.
+Simply put your bloomin onion in a glass container well-lined with a paper towel to absorb excess oil.
 Seal the container tightly with its lid and put it in the fridge.
-Stored this way, bloomin onions can stay fresh in the fridge for up to 3-4 days.

 How to Prepare Bloomin Onion